 2. Long-term goals

-For a more complex goal, you need to set your sights on the long term — a goal that is worked on throughout the school year or over a semester.
+For a more complex goal, you need to set your sights on the long term—a goal that is worked on throughout the school year or over a semester.
 These goals will involve multiple steps and require check-ins along the way to ensure that the student is still on track.
 As mentioned earlier, you can sometimes check off short-term goals along the way as they lead up to the main goal.
 Encouragement is key here, as well as simple reminders of both the goal and the required pacing.

 3. Work-habit goals

 Some goals of the learning process may depend less on what’s being worked on and more on how the student is working.
-If some students can improve work habits then this is an area for goal setting.
+If some students can improve their work habits, then this is an area for goal setting.
 Students of all grade levels can analyze their own work habits with guidance to identify areas for improvement.

 4. Subject-area goals